M.S. Degree Requirements

-The WTAMU Communication Disorders Master's Program in speech-language pathology at WTAMU is accredited by the Council of Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language and Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
-For more information on accreditation refer to the Council of Academic Accreditation in Audiology and Speech-Language Pathology.
+The WTAMU Communication Disorders Master's Program in speech-language pathology at WTAMU is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language and Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+For more information on accreditation refer to the Council on Academic Accreditation in Audiology and Speech-Language Pathology.
 If you need to contact the CAA to file a complaint, please refer to the following CAA Procedure.

 The primary goal of the master’s degree program in communication disorders is to develop competent, professional practitioners who are prepared to work with other disciplines, make contributions to the field of speech-language pathology, and who are well grounded in diagnostic and therapeutic skills.
 Knowledge of and participation in research is strongly encouraged.

 The length of the program may vary depending on the undergraduate background of the student; but the master’s degree in communication disorders is available with a thesis or non-thesis option.
 In addition, enrollment in clinical practicum each semester is required in order to achieve a total of 400 clinic clock hours.

 In addition to University and Graduate School admission requirements, the program requires you to complete the following steps and send in ONE packet to the address listed below:

 Note: GPA is calculated from the last 30 hours of coursework completed (to include, but not limited to communication disorder specific courses).
 If you are currently leveling, your last 30 hours will be considered.
 The Department of Communication Disorders does not require the GRE for admission consideration.
 For letters of recommendation, you may choose to use the form for a professor or supervisor to complete and have sent directly to the program.
 We still recommend a letter of recommendation.
 The following rubric is used to evaluate each candidate.
 Graduate Admission Rubric

 The technical paper and letters of recommendation should be mailed directly to: